Monday, August 29, 2011

 27.08.11.
 Grey / blue portaloo.
 Steel mesh fence cordoned, rock fall hazard, Cave Rock, Sumner Beach

-As my Samsung camera battery was low, I returned the next day Sunday, with Leah to snap Cave Rock & trek Sumner again.
-Sumner containerized valley sides were unique, nothing else like quake trashed Sumner in quake broken Christchurch.
+As my Samsung camera battery was low, I returned the next day Sunday with Leah, snapping Cave Rock, trekking Sumner again.
+Sumner's shipping- container bordered valley was unique.
+There was nothing else like broken Sumner in broken Christchurch.

 27.08.11.
 Quake sinkhole, quake cracked tarseal, Cave Rock, Sumner Beach, post June 13 quake